hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 By implementing HESS, a domain owner does not merely improve SEO performance—it establishes itself as a Primary Source in an ecosystem where AI agents act as the primary gatekeepers of information.

-The first deterministic semantic anchors  becomes the starting point against which all other sources are evaluated.
+The first deterministic semantic anchors become the starting point against which all other sources are evaluated.

 Under HESS, the result is a shift from ranking competition to semantic hierarchy.
 Once a primary set of anchors exists, downstream publishers are no longer competing to define the topic—they are competing to be recognized in relation to an already established definition.